-The DoT is expected to demonstrate timely communication with both the intern and the clinical supervisors.
+The DoT or properly credentialed designee is expected to demonstrate timely communication with both the intern and the clinical supervisors.
 This will include:

-- Providing sites with assurance that the intern has passed a criminal background check and has purchased malpractice insurance coverage - Communicating internship requirements in the form of - o A copy of this handbook - o A signed copy of the internship training plan and the MoU - o A form and timeline for completion of intern performance evaluations - o A timeline and process for the verification of final hours logs - Provide the opportunity for a conference between the intern, the DoT, the primary supervisor, and other clinical supervisors following completion of each performance evaluation, or as needed. - Support the clinical supervisors with regard to concerns about (a) intern performance, (b) the ability of the agency to provide adequate supervision, (c) the ability of the agency to provide opportunities sufficient to complete internship requirements, or (d) other concerns that arise relative to the internship experience.
+- Providing sites with assurance that the intern has passed a criminal background check and has purchased malpractice insurance coverage - Communicating internship requirements in the form of - A copy of this handbook

+- o A signed copy of the internship training plan and the MoU - o A form and timeline for completion of intern performance evaluations - o A timeline and process for the verification of final hours logs - Providing the opportunity for a conference between the intern, the DoT, the primary supervisor, and other clinical supervisors as needed. - Supporting the clinical supervisors with regard to concerns about (a) intern performance, (b) the ability of the agency to provide adequate supervision, (c) the ability of the agency to provide opportunities sufficient to complete internship requirements, or (d) other concerns that arise relative to the internship experience.